matt-dray/gpx3d/README.md

 coverage](https://codecov.io/gh/matt-dray/gpx3d/branch/main/graph/badge.svg)](https://codecov.io/gh/matt-dray/gpx3d?branch=main)
 <!-- badges: end -->

-An in-development, opinionated package to create interactive 3D plots of workout routes.
+An in-development, opinionated R package to create interactive 3D plots of workout routes.

-Takes a .gpx file—downloaded from Apple Health for example—and extracts the time, coordinates and elevation into an sf-class object.
+Takes a .gpx file—downloaded from the Apple Health app, for example—and extracts the time, coordinates and elevation into an sf-class object.
 You can then plot this as a 3D interactive object thanks to [{ggrgl}](https://coolbutuseless.github.io/package/ggrgl/index.html).

 ## Install